cbonitz/bumv/README.md

 This project was done as a playground for AI-assisted programming.
 The original code was written by ChatGPT 4 based on a loose specification and surprisingly both compiled and worked right away.

-The generated unit tests only covered insignificant parts of the code.
+The generated unit tests were insufficient.
 Thus, the code had to be refactored for testability, and a lot of tests were written by hand.

 Several safeguards and improvements had to be added manually based on outcomes of local testing and thinking carefully about program behavior.